NickNocc/Regex-Tutorial/Develop/gist-template.md

 * The or operator allows an expression to look for what infront or behing it.
 So 1|2 would find any 1 or 2 in the data that is being worked with.

 ### Character Classes
+* Class characters are sets of characters that the expression will look for.
+* In our expression this is used multiple times, but lets just look at [\da-z\.-]+.
+The class characters in this portion are looking for digits(\d), any letter of the alphabet (a-z), a period (\.), and a hyphen (-).
+This will accept any one character that fits that criteria, and the + at the end will look for 1 or more instances of these parameters.

+### Flags

 ### Bracket Expressions